awsdocs/amazon-sagemaker-developer-guide/doc_source/API_runtime_InvokeEndpoint.md

  ** [Accept](#API_runtime_InvokeEndpoint_RequestSyntax) **   <a name="SageMaker-runtime_InvokeEndpoint-request-Accept"></a>
 The desired MIME type of the inference in the response\.
 Length Constraints: Maximum length of 1024\.
+Pattern: `\p{ASCII}*`

  ** [ContentType](#API_runtime_InvokeEndpoint_RequestSyntax) **   <a name="SageMaker-runtime_InvokeEndpoint-request-ContentType"></a>
 The MIME type of the input data in the request body\.
 Length Constraints: Maximum length of 1024\.
+Pattern: `\p{ASCII}*`

+ ** [CustomAttributes](#API_runtime_InvokeEndpoint_RequestSyntax) **   <a name="SageMaker-runtime_InvokeEndpoint-request-CustomAttributes"></a>
+Provides additional information about a request for an inference submitted to a model hosted at an Amazon SageMaker endpoint\.
+The information is an opaque value that is forwarded verbatim\.
+You could use this value, for example, to provide an ID that you can use to track a request or to provide other metadata that a service endpoint was programmed to process\.
+The value must consist of no more than 1024 visible US\-ASCII characters as specified in [Section 3\.3\.6\.
+Field Value Components](https://tools.ietf.org/html/rfc7230#section-3.2.6) of the Hypertext Transfer Protocol \(HTTP/1\.1\)\.
+This feature is currently supported in the AWS SDKs but not in the Amazon SageMaker Python SDK\.
+Length Constraints: Maximum length of 1024\.
+Pattern: `\p{ASCII}*`

  ** [EndpointName](#API_runtime_InvokeEndpoint_RequestSyntax) **   <a name="SageMaker-runtime_InvokeEndpoint-request-EndpointName"></a>
 The name of the endpoint that you specified when you created the endpoint using the [CreateEndpoint](https://docs.aws.amazon.com/sagemaker/latest/dg/API_CreateEndpoint.html) API\.